 Open a drawer

-Click on a task on your Home screen.
-The drawer will slide out from the right side of the screen to reveal all its details.
+Click on a task on your Home screen or within a list.
+The drawer will slide out from the right side of the screen to reveal all of its details.

 A red dot = new